Anselmo21/YouTube-Clone/README.md

 # YouTube Clone

 This project is a simple YouTube-like application I built to learn more about **Google Cloud Platform**.
-It’s a hands-on way for me to explore how GCP services work together in a real-world app.

 ## Requirements
 The scope of the project would be to fulfill the following functional requirements: